saarthakpandit/Time_Series_Forecasting_Project/README.md

 # **Results and Interpretation**

-The Daily Sales Forecasting Excel file provides the following outcomes:
+The Alcohol Sales Forecasting Excel file provides the following outcomes:

 1. Forecasted sales values for required time period based on historical data.